zaeemkhan1999/ML-TISS/README.md

 Visualization:

 Displays a pie chart that represents the percentage distribution of different types of attack vectors detected within the uploaded data.
-This visual helps in quickly identifying the most prevalent types of attacks that the organization is facing.
+This visual helps in quickly identifying the most prevalent types of attacks that the organization is facing.<br />

 3. Overall Threat Score
 Visualization:

 Shows a circular score gauge that indicates the overall threat level as a percentage.
 The current score is dynamically updated based on the analysis of the uploaded packet data.
-This component provides a snapshot of the current security status, highlighting the urgency and extent of potential threats.
+This component provides a snapshot of the current security status, highlighting the urgency and extent of potential threats.<br />

 4. Packet Types Graph
 Visualization:

 Presents a bar graph detailing the count of each type of attack packet detected.
-This graph provides insights into the frequency of specific attack types, helping to pinpoint areas where security measures may need to be reinforced.
+This graph provides insights into the frequency of specific attack types, helping to pinpoint areas where security measures may need to be reinforced.<br />

 5. Recommendations
 Functionality: